What Is Convertible Life Insurance?

 Potential for dividends

-Once converted, some permanent policies pay dividends.
-This provides an additional financial benefit.
+Once converted, some permanent policies pay dividends, adding extra financial benefits.

 insurance2 icon